nebraska-digital-accessibility-meetup/ndam-details/code-of-conduct.md

 If someone engages in unacceptable behaviour, the organisers may take any action they believe is appropriate.
 This includes (but is not limited to) temporary or permanent expulsion from the meetup (offenders will be reported and blocked to the fullest extent possible by the platform they are using).

 ### Reporting
-If you experience unacceptable behaviour, or you witness someone behaving in an unacceptable way, please contact <organizer email> immediately.
+If you experience unacceptable behaviour, or you witness someone behaving in an unacceptable way, please contact nebraska.a11y@gmail.com immediately.

 ### Grievances
-If you feel you have been unfairly accused of unacceptable behaviour, please contact <organizer email> immediately, and include a concise description of your grievance.
+If you feel you have been unfairly accused of unacceptable behaviour, please contact nebraska.a11y@gmail.com immediately, and include a concise description of your grievance.

 ### License and attribution
 This code of conduct is distributed under a [Creative Commons Attribution-ShareAlike license](https://creativecommons.org/licenses/by-sa/3.0/).